hmsgit/nrpcle/hbp_nrp_cle/doc/source/transfer_functions.rst

 *   Poisson: Generates spikes based on a Poisson distribution.
 The rate sets the parameter of the Poisson distribution.
 *   AC, DC and NC source: Issue current to connected neurons.
 The amplitude defines the maximal current issued to the neurons.

+Details on the device types can be found in at the brain interface module :mod:`hbp_nrp_cle.brainsim.BrainInterface`

-Additionally, developers may add custom devices that can take over the coupling to a neuronal simulator given a brain communication adapter.
+Additionally, developers may add custom devices that can take over the coupling to a neuronal simulator given a brain communication adapter, see :doc:`tutorials/deviceGroups`

 Neuron selection specification
 """"""""""""""""""""""""""""""